FabioArnez/Kinetis_Projects/README.md

 # Embedded Systems Course Repository
-# Universida Privada Boliviana - Electronics and Telecommunications Eng.
+# Universidad Privada Boliviana - Electronics and Telecommunications Eng.

 This repository is intended to provide examples for NXP Kinetis Developments Boards to students of the Embedded Systems course.